-BA MA MSc Solicitor
+BA MA MSc FHEA Solicitor (non practicing)

 Elizabeth's background and interests are at the intersection of law, public health and ethics.
 She is a UK qualified solicitor and worked for many years in legal practice in London, specialising in clinical negligence litigation.
 She has MA Medical Ethics & Law from King's College, University of London and MSc Public Health from LSHTM.